faranalytics/data_science_project/INTRODUCTION.md

 ### Features
 - An easily recognizable formal Python package layout
 - Seamless imports from anywhere in your package
-- Relative package imports from notebooks
+- Relative package imports from within notebooks
 - Pipeline definitions

 ## Table of Contents